randommm/rust-axum-with-google-oauth/README.md

 You can use this repo as a template for OAuth authentication using Axum and Google OAuth.

-The underling database used is MongoDB, but it should be relativelly straighforward to adapt the code to other databases.
+The underling database used is SQLite using SQLx, see branch the mongodb for a MongoDB version.

 Minijinja is also used as the HTML template system.
 Moreover, a deployment example with GitHub Actions is provided.